You’ve been lied to.

 Lie #3: Writing is all play and no work.

-People’s eyes often sparkle when I tell them I’m a writer and I’ve done six books (and then dim when I explain that I write mostly about children and health, and that my first book was a co-edited classroom edition of an 18th century play about white slaves in North Africa.)
-Most people imagine that we writers eat bonbons and drink organic iced decaf lattes all day, with a travel gig thrown in over here and an interview with someone fabulous over there.
+People’s eyes often sparkle when I tell them I’m a writer and I’ve done eight books (and then dim when I explain that I write mostly about children and health, and that my first book was a co-edited classroom edition of an 18th century play, Slaves in Algiers, about white slaves in North Africa.)

 Writing for a living is a lot of fun, that is no lie.